 If you have any further questions regarding training, please contact Support@seer.bio

-Yes, back-to-back assays can be run during the same day to process a total of 32 samples (16 samples per assay) in one day.
-Users would need to be present for approximately 30-45 minutes at the beginning of each run for assay preparation and setup and for approximately 30 minutes at the end of each assay to ensure that the peptide collection plate is properly stored, the instrument deck is cleaned up, and for recommended peptide quantification immediately following assay completion.
+Yes, back to back assays can be ran during the same day to process a total of 80 samples (40 samples per assay) in one day.
+Users would need to be present for approximately 30-45 minutes at the beginning of each run for assay preparation and setup and for approximately 30 minutes at the end of each assay to ensure both peptide collection plate is properly stored, the deck is cleaned up, and for recommended peptide quantification immediately following assay completion.

-No, daily maintenance can be performed at the start of each day, however we would suggest running the MPE flush between assays that are run consecutively in the same day.
+No, daily maintenance can be performed at the start of each day.
+However, we would suggest running the MPE flush between consecutive assays in the same day.

-Based on recommended starting volumes of 250 µl, there may be approximately 50 µl of sample remaining in the sample tubes.
-These samples will be left at ambient temperature for the duration of the assay and we do not recommend removing samples in the middle of the runs as lifting the front hood will disrupt normal operation of the assay.
+Based on recommended starting volumes of 240 uLs, there may be approximately 40 uLs of sample remaining in the sample tubes.
+These samples will be left at ambient temperature for the duration of the assay.
+Seer does not recommend users removing samples in the middle of the runs as reaching behind the front cover when the robotic arms are in motion can pose a serious safety hazard for the operator.

 Seer has comprehensively analyzed plasma and serum samples on the SP100.
-Additional samples types, such as CSF, urine and synovial fluid, have also been tested.
+Additional samples types, such as CSF, urine, synovial fluid, and cell culture media have also been tested.
 Please contact support@seer.bio for additional information.

 Yes, please contact support@seer.bio to discuss running other sample types on the SP100.